Last Updated on

 Tirta Gangga (Bali)

-Clare from Travels in Peru
+Contributed by Clare from Travels in Peru

 One of my favourite places I visited while in Bali was the Tirta Gangga Royal Water Garden.
 It is a former royal palace and was built in 1948 by the Raja of Karangasem.
 The translation means water from the ganges.